Oneo64/The-Mirk-of-Agmundr/Characters/Alfr.md

 	<tr> <td>Eye color</td> <td>Dark blue</td> </tr>
 </tbody></table>

-Alfrir is an explorer from Álahringr.
+Álfr is a settler from Álahringr who travelled to a northern island as part of Hjalvir's company, and is also the one who persuaded Ljörn to go there with him.

 ## Appearance
-Alfrir has fair skin which is slightly tanned, dark blue eyes, brown hair that goes all the way down to his armpits, and a stubble.
+Álfr has fair skin which is slightly tanned, dark blue eyes, brown hair that goes all the way down to his armpits, and a stubble.

 He wears a blue woolen cap with green accents, dark blue shawl, a maille hauberk, a dark green tunic, and a pair of brown pants.
 He has a pouch and a bearded axe on his belt, a 12 inch long seax, and he wears boots on his feet.
 He wears an iron Talmundúr amulet.
 He is 5'8" centimeters tall.

 He wears a maille-less Gjermundbu helmet in combat.
 He has a spear, and a white round shield with a black symbol (Helm of Awe) painted on it.

 ## Personality
-Alfrir can be described as a competitive and persuasive warrior.
+Álfr can be described as a competitive and persuasive warrior.
 He is also impulsive, sometimes not thinking before acting out.
 He is also mindful of his surroundings, and is careful not to knock anything over or do anything clumsy.
 However, he can show cowardice to the unknown, to people with much more fighting power, or people with greater political power.

-Alfrir has a subtle sense of humor, yet his sense of humor only shows during hard times.
+Álfr has a subtle sense of humor, yet his sense of humor only shows during hard times.

 ### Voice
-Alfrir speaks casually.
+Álfr speaks casually.
 He also has the tendancy to blurt words out.

  - "Ljörn, think about it!
 We could become-"
  - "Hey.
 Are you still thinking about Álahringr?"